UPPMAX/linux-command-line-102/docs/reflections/202512_course/README.md

 - Good.
 - Good
 - It was adequate
-- good pace of teaching, easy to follow, enough time for the excercises
+- good pace of teaching, easy to follow, enough time for the exercises
 - Overall very good

 Hmmm, no idea what to do with this.
 Seems good, no?